 - promote and discuss effective management of OHS issues

 - promote and discuss representative arrangements in your brothel.

-Issues concerning sexual health and infectious diseases are investigated by the Department of Health and Human Services.
+Issues concerning sexual health and infectious diseases are investigated by the Department of Health.

 You are responsible for identifying and resolving workplace safety hazards in your brothel.

 - those which could result in slips, trips and falls